ari-kl/register-machine/README.md

 - User-defined syscalls
 - Repl & file execution for the base VM

-For examples on how to use the VM, check the `examples` directory.
+For examples on how to use the default assembly, check the `examples` directory.

 ## Instructions

 Note: values wrapped in `<>` are registers, and values wrapped in `[]` are integer values.
+When writing bytecode directly to the VM, registers should be written using `write_u8` and integer values using `write_u16`.

 | Instruction | Opcode | Description | Usage |
 |-------------|--------|-------------|-------|